Read This First

 Prompt 1: The following is a list of conditions for moral culpability.
 Write an explanatory paragraph for each.

-The section turns on Ability to Conform Conduct to Requirements of Law and Tracing Principles (for Derivative Responsibility).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Ability to Conform Conduct to Requirements of Law and Tracing Principles (for Derivative Responsibility) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Ability to Conform Conduct to Requirements of Law distinct from Tracing Principles (for Derivative Responsibility).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Ability to Conform Conduct to Requirements of Law distinct from Tracing Principles (for Derivative Responsibility).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Rational capacity refers to an individual’s ability to use reason and logic in understanding and making decisions.
 In the context of moral culpability, a person with the capacity to reason can be held responsible for their actions because they are capable of considering the moral implications of those actions.